Canon 1Ds Mark II vs 40D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1Ds Mark II and the 40D have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark II and the 40D have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the 40D was followed by the Canon 50D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark II and 40D can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon 40D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark II or the Canon 40D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.